ranwez-search/SeqTUI/README.md

 ### SNP Extraction (VCF Export)

-Extract isolated biallelic SNPs from alignments with a minimum flanking monomorphic distance filter:
+Extract isolated biallelic SNPs from alignments using a minimum flanking monomorphic distance filter:

 ```bash
 # Extract SNPs with at least 300 monomorphic sites on each side